MrMarnic/JIconExtractReloaded/README.md

 # License
-You are free to use it
+You are free to use it in your project.